 The Hard Loft and the Soft Loft

 For people less interested in gussying up quarters originally intended for manufacturing, there are soft lofts.
 These occupy newly constructed buildings designed for stylish and comfortable living.
 Although they often retain the hard loft’s open floor plan, soft lofts may feature carpeting or other attractive floor treatments, walls dividing the space and a complete absence of industrial features.
 Recent building development terms like “new hard loft,” essentially an energy-efficient reproduction of a hard loft in a residential property, make the selection process even more challenging.

 Whereas you can easily find a loft large enough to house a small family with wiggle room to fit guests come party time, the studio, by definition, is a single room with a kitchen or kitchenette and a private bathroom that can’t accommodate more than one person or a very close couple and their small pet.
 These days some studios do have partitioned kitchens, but considering studios run an average of 500 to 600 square feet, they’re less a place to entertain than a place to eat, sleep or work, if acquired for business purposes.

 Studios remain the most cost-effective rental option, whether in the city or surburbia.
 Remember, though, that the term cost-effective is relative.
-A Brooklyn, New York, studio goes for about $1,900 per month, but between $350 and $500 in Columbia, Missouri.
+A Brooklyn, New York, studio goes for between $1,500 and $3,000 per month, but between $350 and $500 in Columbia, Missouri.
 Often, but not always, utilities are included.
 If they aren’t, they’re considerably lower than the monthly utility bill for sustaining an acceptable level of comfort in a loft without energy-efficient upgrades.

 If you haven’t already guessed, trendy and lofts go hand in hand.
 Hip artists inhabit them, swanky parties are thrown in them and real estate agents use “loft-style living” as a selling point for properties that don’t quite meet the true definition of the architectural term.
 The phenomenon isn’t new; loft living has been a staple of literature and film for decades, and it won’t soon go away.
 But as the number of buildings suitable for conversion decreases and the demand for these rare gems increases, expect rents and listing prices to follow suit.